Undergone with Tooth Extraction in Premier Dentistry? Recovering from wisdom teeth surgery doesn’t have to be stressful—or painful.

 |---|---|---|

-Consistent brushing and gentle flossing routines help over 90% of patients achieve full gum closure by Week 4.
-Staying diligent pays off for both comfort and long-term oral health.
+Consistent brushing and gentle flossing routines enable over 90% of patients to achieve full gum closure by Week 4.
+Maintaining these habits supports both immediate comfort and sustained oral health.

 Curious about what comes next after your wisdom teeth removal?
 The Premier Dentistry team in Gresham has gathered answers to the most common recovery questions—practical, evidence-based, and rooted in real patient experiences.

-Stick to light activity during the first week—short walks on the Springwater Trail are perfect once swelling subsides.
-By Week 2, most patients resume light hikes; full exertion (like Mt.
-Hood trails) is safest after Week 4, once your jaw and energy levels are fully restored.
+Limit yourself to light activity during the first week—short, easy walks are ideal once swelling decreases.
+By Week 2, most patients can return to moderate activities; strenuous exertion is safest after Week 4, when jaw strength and energy have fully recovered.

-Most patients with desk or light-duty jobs feel ready by Day 3, while more physically active roles should wait until about a week post-surgery.
-Students in the Gresham-Barlow School District often return within three days, depending on how they’re feeling.
-A quick follow-up visit helps confirm you’re good to go.
+Most patients with light-duty jobs feel comfortable returning by Day 3.
+Those in physically demanding roles should plan for approximately one week post-surgery.
+Students often resume classes within three days, depending on individual comfort.
+A brief follow-up appointment can confirm readiness.

 For more FAQs, check our patient resources page.
 Ready to Smile Brighter?
 Book Your Consultation Today